PatrickF1/colored_man_pages.fish/README.md

 ```

 ## Usage
-Just execute `man` as you usually would to get colored output.
+Just invoke `man` as usual, but without changing the pager, to get colored output.
 For example
 ```fish
 $ man less
 ```
-To execute vanilla `man` without the added colors, simply specify the path of the `man` binary. `which man` should output the path to the binary.
+To execute vanilla `man` without the added colors, specify the path of the `man` binary. `which man` should output the path to the binary.
 For example, on OSX it is `/usr/bin/man`, so Mac users would execute
 ```fish
 $ /usr/bin/man less
 ```